mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 values may be desired in certain deployments, e.g for DCSP {{RFC2474}}.
 However, DSCP is in any case a challenge due to local domain dependency of the used DSCP values and the forwarding behavior and traffic treatment they represent.
-To address potential future DSCP use cases or other future use cases that may require additional signalling e.g. based on potentially new IPv6 extension headers or destination header options {{RFC8200}}
+Future use cases for DSCP, as well as new IPv6 extension headers or destination header options{{RFC8200}} may require additional signaling.
+Therefore, it is important that the signaling is extensible.
-it must be ensured that there is room for future extensions in the signalling proposed.

 The CONNECT-IP method establishes an outgoing IP flow, from the MASQUE server's external address to the target server's address specified by the client.
 The method also enable reception and relaying of the reverse IP flow from the target address to the MASQUE server to ensure that return traffic can be received by the client.
-This specification does support forwarding on incoming traffic to one of the clients that have an active QUIC tunnel connection with the proxy if no active mapping have previously been created based on an IP-CONNECT request.
+This specification supports forwarding on incoming traffic to one of the clients that have an active QUIC tunnel connection with the proxy if no active mapping have previously been created based on an IP-CONNECT request.

-Following the points above, this document assume that usually one upper-layer end-to-end connection is associated to one CONNECT-IP request/one tunnelling association.
+Following the points above, this document assumes that usually one upper-layer end-to-end connection is associated to one CONNECT-IP request/one tunnelling association.
 While it would be possible for a client to use the same tunnelling association for multiple end-to-end connections to the same target server, as long as they all require the same